hfgem/RandNet/README.md

  This repository contains a collection of code written in MATLAB.
 The goal of this code is to simulate spike trains using a Leaky Integrate-and-Fire model of firing with a clustered network structure of neurons, with each cluster having randomized sparse connectivity.

  ## lif_network_postrotation.m
  This program contains code to initialize parameters, run network creation using create_clusters.m, run a LIF model using lif_sra_calculator_postrotation.m, and perform a number of post-run analyses.
+The outputs of successful networks are limited by a set of 'success' criteria based on hippocampal research.

  ## viualize_cluster_sequences.m
  This program visualizes a sequences of clusters a spike sequences progresses through, based on outputs from lif_network_postrotation.m